cloudigrade/cloudigrade/docs/dev-cloudtrail-initial-setup.rst

         }

    .. note::
-       change the "Id" and "Sid" values to reflect unique identifiers.
-You must also replace the resource arns with the arns to your queue and to your s3 bucket respectively
+       change the CHANGE_TO_UNIQUE_ID values for "Id" and "Sid" to reflect unique identifiers.
+You must also replace the CHANGE_TO_ARN_FOR_YOUR_QUEUE & CHANGE_TO_ARN_FOR_YOUR_BUCKET with the arns to your queue and to your s3 bucket respectively
 #. click "Review Policy"
 #. click "Save Changes"